aressler38/HardWorker/README.md

 ## TODOs
 * test cases for requirejs support.
 * allow loading scripts like worker.loadScript, however don't use loadScript because it gives no callback support.
+* combine scriptLoaderHandler and moduleReadyHandler into a pending[whatever] handler